raramuridesign/joomla-3.x/README.md

 To install, just extract the latest rolling release https://github.com/joomlaworks/joomla-3.x/releases/download/rolling/joomla-latest.zip where you want the site to be and then follow the normal Joomla installation process.

-## NOTES ON PHP COMPATIBILITY
+## PHP COMPATIBILITY
 This distribution targets at least PHP 7.4.
-This is the baseline version we use for broader compatibility with hosts and the Joomla 3.x ecosystem (e.g. other extensions and templates).
+This is the baseline version we use for broader compatibility with hosts and the Joomla 3.x ecosystem (e.g. other extensions and templates that are actively maintained).

+**For end users:**
+If your site's server/webspace is configured with PHP 7.0 to 7.3, upgrading to PHP 7.4 is typically a safe switch.
+The same applies to sites on PHP 5.6, just make sure your extensions and templates are not holding you back.

+**For professionals/hosting companies:**
+If you are hosting sites for others, consider letting them know they can safely upgrade to this Joomla distribution, both for security as well as newer PHP compatibility/features/performance.

+Switching to this distribution will also allow you (or take you closer) to upgrade your server(s).
+E.g. a server hosting Joomla sites using PHP prior to version 7.2 may be stuck in CentOS 7/cPanel, which is no longer supported by either the OS vendor or cPanel, with whatever that entails primarily for security.

 ## NOTES ON MYSQL & MARIADB